chrisknox97/ufos/README.md

                       <input type="shape" placeholder="cigar" id="shape" />
                     </li>

+The HTML file where this portion of code exists can be found here.

 * Java Script File

 Since our website would be handling five filters instead of just one, we first had to create a variable that could hold these filters as an object.